 In this shrimp scampi pasta, shrimp and linguine are swimming in a flavorful Alfredo sauce.
 The Alfredo sauce really sets this simple shrimp scampi apart from the rest!.

-For a fast weeknight meal that uses only 4 ingredients, Shrimp & Pesto Pasta is a definite go-to.
+For a fast weeknight meal that uses only 4 ingredients, Shrimp & Pesto Pasta are a definite go-to.
 It uses prepared pesto and refrigerated pasta to cut down on prep time so you can get your meal on the table fast with minimal cleanup.

-Shrimp, veggies and a homemade Wild Blueberry barbecue sauce.
+Shrimp, veggies, and a homemade Wild Blueberry barbecue sauce.
 Doesn’t get much simpler than that.
 This Wild Blueberry BBQ sauce is going to elevate any kabob you fire up on the grill.
 It’s got heat, acidity, smokiness, and a subtle sweetness from the Wild Blueberries.
 Yum!

 This Sorghum Shrimp Jambalaya is hearty, incredibly flavorful, and filled with nutrient-dense ingredients.

-Healthy shrimp and grits!
-Indeed, this Southern comfort food doesn’t have to be laden with extra calories, sodium and saturated fat.
+Healthy Shrimp and grits!
+Indeed, this Southern comfort food doesn’t have to be laden with extra calories, sodium, and saturated fat.
 And the taste is still amazing!